jh1993/UnderusedOptions/README.txt

 Arcane Accounting:
 - Level increased to 5.
 - Now has a chance to trigger on every arcane spell cast, equal to the spell's percentage of missing charges.
+Cannot be triggered by spells with no max charges.
 - Arcane Credit now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
 Duration can be extended by Permanence.

 Faestone: